 Pathophysiology of Pediatric Polycystic Kidney Disease

 ARPKD affects mainly the kidneys and liver.
-Secondary involvement of other organs such as lungs and lower extremity deformity is also seen.
+Secondary involvement of other organs such as the lungs and lower extremity deformity is also seen.

 Kidneys: Macroscopically, both kidneys are enlarged with the cyst formation of the collecting ducts visible as pinpoint dots on the capsular surface of the kidney.
-Microscopically these cysts are around 2–3 mm in size.
+Microscopically, these cysts are around 2–3 mm in size.
 Marked collecting duct ectasia and interstitial edema leads to a decrease in the number of glomeruli and tubular structures.
 The pelvi-calyceal system and renal vessels are not affected.

 The severity of the disease is directly proportional to the number of nephrons affected by the cyst.
 If the neonate survives and grows to the infantile stage, cysts grow larger (up to 1 cm in size) and interstitial inflammation and fibrosis occurs, which is similar to patients presenting with ADPKD.

 Liver: The classic lesion in the liver is portal fibrosis which surrounds an increased number of hyperplastic and ectatic biliary ducts.
 Hepatocellular histology remains normal.
-Intrahepatic biliary ectasia results in the dilatation of the extrahepatic bile duct with macrocyst formation leading to enlarged gall bladder or choledochal cysts.
+Intrahepatic biliary ectasia results in the dilatation of the extrahepatic bile duct with macrocyst formation leading to an enlarged gall bladder or choledochal cysts.
 There is a variable degree of liver involvement in ARPKD.
 Severe cases manifest over time with hepatomegaly and portal hypertension present in most cases.

 Symptoms of Pediatric Polycystic Kidney Disease

-Those infants who survive the neonatal and infantile phase have stable GFR but can develop complications in late childhood around age 15.
+Those infants who survive the neonatal and infantile phase have stable GFR but can develop complications in late childhood around the age of 15.
 It may lead to renal insufficiency which manifests as failure to thrive, renal osteodystrophy, anemia, polyuria, polydipsia, hyponatremia and metabolic acidosis.
 Concentrating defect in the kidneys is typical in these cases.
 Death from renal insufficiency is not common.

 Hypertension is a very common presentation in neonates, infants and children.
-It is found that hypertension is more severe in the first year of life and if not managed aggressively it can lead to cardiac hypertrophy and congestive cardiac failure.
+It is found that hypertension is more severe in the first year of life and, if not managed aggressively, it can lead to cardiac hypertrophy and congestive cardiac failure.
 Hypertension can be responsible for the majority of deaths at an early age.

 Extra renal manifestations

-Liver disease: Manifestations of liver disease in ARPKD are evident in the form of biliary disease and portal hypertension.
+Liver disease: Manifestations of liver disease in ARPKD are evident in the form of the biliary disease and portal hypertension.
 These are seen in older children.

 Portal hypertension is characterized by bleeding esophageal varices, hepatosplenomegaly along with hypersplenism picture of anemia, leukopenia and thrombocytopenia in blood work.
 Liver function tests show normal results.
-Biliary disease presents itself in the form of choledochal cysts.
+The biliary disease presents itself in the form of choledochal cysts.
 Complicated/severe cases present with cholangitis or cholelithiasis which leads to sepsis.
 If prenal transplantation is performed, hepatic complications dominate the clinical presentation of ARPKD.